-Mainak Chatterjee, Sajal K. Das and Damla Turgut Center for Research in Wireless Mobility and Networking (CReWMaN) Department of Computer Science and Engineering University of Texas at Arlington Arlington, TX 76019-0015 {chat,das,turgut}@cse.uta.edu
+Mainak Chatterjee, Sajal K. Das, and Damla Turgut

+Center for Research in Wireless Mobility and Networking (CReWMaN) Department of Computer Science and Engineering University of Texas at Arlington Arlington, TX 76019-0015 {chat,das,turgut}@cse.uta.edu

-Abstract---We consider a multi-cluster, multi-hop packet radio network architecture for wireless systems which can dynamically adapt itself with the changing network configurations.
-Due to the dynamic nature of the mobile nodes, their association and dissociation to and from clusters perturb the stability of the system, and hence a reconfiguration of the system is unavoidable.
-At the same time it is vital to keep the topology stable as long as possible.
-The clusterheads, which form a dominant set in the network, decide the topology and are responsible for its stability.
-In this paper, we propose a weighted clustering algorithm (WCA) which takes into consideration the ideal degree, transmission power, mobility and battery power of a mobile node.
+Abstract.
+In this paper, we propose a distributed clustering algorithm for a multi-hop packet radio network.
+These types of networks, also known as ad hoc networks, are dynamic in nature due to the mobility of the nodes.
+The association and dissociation of nodes to and from clusters perturb the stability of the network topology, and hence a reconfiguration of the system is often unavoidable.
+However, it is vital to keep the topology stable as long as possible.
+The clusterheads, which form a dominant set in the network, determine the topology and its stability.
+Our weight based distributed clustering algorithm takes into consideration the ideal degree, transmission power, mobility and battery power of a mobile node.
 We try to keep the number of nodes in a cluster around a pre-defined threshold to facilitate the optimal operation of the medium access control (MAC) protocol.
-Our clusterhead election procedure is not periodic as in earlier research, but adapts based on the dynamism of the nodes.
-This on-demand execution of WCA aims to maintain the stability of the network, thus lowering the computation and communication costs associated with it.
-Simulation experiments are conducted to evaluate the performance of WCA in terms of the number of clusterheads, reaffiliation frequency and dominant set updates.
-Results show that the WCA performs better than the existing algorithms and is also tunable to different types of ad hoc networks.
+The non-periodic procedure for clusterhead election gradually improves the load balance factor (LBF) which is a measure of the load distribution among the clusterheads.
+For lowering the computation and communication costs, the clustering algorithm is invoked on-demand which aims to maintain the connectivity of the network at the cost of load imbalance.
+Simulation experiments are conducted to evaluate the performance of our algorithm in terms of the number of clusterheads, reaffiliation frequency and dominant set updates.
+Results show that the our algorithm performs better than the existing algorithms and is also tunable to different types of ad hoc networks.